Osteoporosis disease – How serious is it to have osteoporosis?

 Should I Take Vitamin & Mineral Supplements To Reduce My Risk of Osteoporosis?

 Whether you should take vitamins and minerals for overall health has been an ongoing debate amongst health professionals for many years now.
-Depending whom you speak to or what you read, some are convinced that you can meet all of your body’s vitamin and mineral needs through a healthy diet, and that there is no need for any supplementation.
-However, other healthcare professionals say that it is impossible to meet all your body’s vitamin and mineral needs through diet alone.
+Some are convinced that you can meet all of your body’s vitamin and mineral needs through a healthy diet, and that there is no need for any supplementation.
+Other healthcare professionals say that it is impossible to meet all your body’s vitamin and mineral needs through diet alone.

 They say that this is impossible for several reasons including: